OracleVirus/alx-pre_course/0x01-git/README.md

 Learning git is progressive in nature.
-You build on fundamental knowledge so you are able to do complex things
+You build on fundamental knowledge so you are able to do complex things' This is an update done remotely .